Township officials are encouraged to take advantage of the many grant opportunities currently available!

 - Intermodal projects

-Community Conservation Partnerships Program Grants: The Department of Conservation and Natural Resources (DCNR) is now accepting applications for the 2023 round of Community Conservation Partnerships Program Grants.
-Townships are eligible to apply, and all applications are due April 5, 2023, through DCNR’s Grants portal.
-Most projects will require a 50% matching contribution.
+Community Conservation Partnerships Grants: The Department of Conservation and Natural Resources (DCNR) will accept applications for the 2024 round of Community Conservation Partnerships Program (C2P2) grants from January 16, 2024 through April 3, 2024.

-Community Conservation Partnerships Program grants can be used for projects related to parks, recreation, and conservation, including:
+C2P2 grants can be used for projects related to parks, recreation, and conservation, including:

 - Planning, acquisition, and development of public parks

 - Recreation areas

 - Motorized and non-motorized trails